thenumbernine/Tensor/README.md

 - make `_symR` primary index be `operator(int...)` and secondary `operator(_vec<int,N>)`.
 This requires splitting off param-packs at a specific index.

 - RemoveIthIndex of `_symR` or `_asymR` should preserve the (anti)symmetry of the remaining indexes.
 Atm it just turns the whole thing into a expanded-tensor.
+Tho I did handle this when ExpandIthIndex is called on the first or last of an (a)sym...

 - Note to self (and anyone else listening), while GitHub MarkDown handles `_`'s correctly within `` ` ``'s , it fails within MathJax `$`'s and `$$`'s which means you have to escape all your `_`'s within your MathJax as `\_`.